French breast implant fears spread around world

 A French victims' association is pushing for the state to pay for replacements for all women with PIP implants.

-Australia's healthcare watchdog, the Therapeutic Goods Administration (TGA), said about 8,900 of the PIP implants were used in Australian women, some of whom had complained about the devices splitting and leaking.
+Australia's healthcare watchdog, the Therapeutic Goods Administration, said about 8,900 of the PIP implants were used in Australian women, some of whom had complained about the devices splitting and leaking.

 "The TGA has received 45 reports relating to PIP implants, 39 of which relate to rupture," it said in a statement.
 It has had no reports of ALCL in Australian women with the implants.